Northern Counties East Football League: League Cup

-The league currently has just one cup competition, the League Cup, which is contested by every club in the league.
+The league currently has one cup competition, the League Cup, which is contested by every club in the league.

 Finals

 President's Cup and Trophy

 In the past the league has had additional cup competitions.
 The Trophy was contested by the Division One clubs and the President's Cup which featured the top eight teams in each division from the previous season, provided they remain in the league.